towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

   'apitype' Allows selection of the compute API to use.
 The value 'Auto' leaves the choice to Psychtoolbox.
-The value 'GPUmat' selects the high\-level, free and open\-source GPUmat compute toolkit for Matlab.
+The value 'GPUmat' selects the high-level, free and open-source GPUmat compute toolkit for Matlab.
   Currently no other choices are supported, but this is expected to change in the future.